Skip to main contentSkip to navigation

 ART STYLE LOCK:

-- Match the exact style of Image 1.
+- Same rendering style as Image 1.

-- Same line thickness.
+- Same outline thickness.

 - Same shading approach.

-- Same color behavior.
+- Same color palette.

 SHEET LAYOUT:

-- One unified 16:9 image.
+- One unified 16:9 landscape image.

 - 2 rows x 5 columns.